-The time involved in the practicum will determine the amount of credits a student receives - up to 3 credit hours.
+The time involved in the practicum will involve a minimum of 135 contact hours equivalent to 3 credit hours.

 Students are encouraged to choose a program that will extend their knowledge and experience beyond what they experience in the minor program.
 Students must be in a leadership position and must be supervised by someone at the site who can attest to their practicum requirements and work.

 Practicum experiences have ranged from working at Environmental Education programs, National Outdoor Leadership School, summer adventure camp programs, Youth Conservation Corps, Wilderness Therapy programs, wildlife agencies or assisting in teaching an outdoor education class.